goopyplastic/tslot-tantillus/README.md

 - Frame extra STL's:
      - spacers.STL - Motor 40mm standoffs if you want to use printed ones
      - knob_fixed.stl - Collar/manual nob for end of 5/16" rod (Use m3 set screw to hold in place on shaft.)
+     - fanmount_fixed.stl x2 - Clips to attach fans to t-slot
+     - lcdclamp_fixed.stl x2 - Clips to use as a rest for http://www.thingiverse.com/thing:28767
+     - megaholder_fixed.stl - Plate for attaching arduino mega to t-slot
 - The following files are provided for convenience:
      - ZlowerbracketfixedMETRIC_fixed.stl - Cable Z bracket modd'ed for M5 mounting (Use M5 16mm and M5 nuts)
      - ZupperbracketfixedMETRIC_fixed.stl - Cable Z bracket modd'ed for M5 mounting (Use M5 16mm and M5 nuts)